 You should be a bit conservative with your estimates.
 Inflation may go up in the future.
-In which case, it is better to count on a bit more inflation than average.
-For the United States, I would account for at least 2% inflation per year.
+In this case, it is better to count on more inflation than average.
+I would account for at least 2% inflation per year for the United States.
 And for Switzerland, I would account for at least 1% per year.

-- In 10 years at 1% inflation per year, you will spend 22092 dollars.
+- In 10 years, at 1% inflation per year, you will spend 22092 dollars.

-- In 20 years at 1% inflation per year, you will spend 24403 dollars.
+- In 20 years, at 1% inflation per year, you will spend 24403 dollars.

-- In 10 years at 2% inflation, you will spend 24379 dollars.
+- In 10 years, at 2% inflation, you will spend 24379 dollars.

-- In 20 years at 2% inflation, you will spend 29718 dollars.
+- In 20 years, at 2% inflation, you will spend 29718 dollars.

 Margin of safety

 It is difficult to estimate what you will spend in retirement.
 Therefore, it would be wise for most people to have a margin of safety.

 For instance, if you estimate your retirement expenses at 100’000 CHF per year, you may want to account for 110’000 CHF.
 That way, your retirement plan can handle a 10% increase in expenses.

 It will also mean increasing your chances of a successful retirement.